 netsh wlan show drivers

-Look next to Radio types supported and see if it includes 802.11ax.
+Look next to the Radio types supported and see if it includes 802.11ax.

-Alternatively, you can find out if you’re connected to a Wi-Fi 6 network simply by looking at the network properties.
+Alternatively, by looking at the network properties, you can find out if you’re connected to a WiFi 6 network.

-For the Wi-Fi network you’re connected to, select Properties next to the Wi-Fi network name.
-On the Wi-Fi network screen, look at the value next to Protocol.
-It will say Wi-Fi 6 (802.11ax) if you’re connected to a Wi-Fi 6 network.
+For the WiFi network you’re connected to, select Properties next to the WiFi network name.
+On the WiFi network screen, look at the value next to Protocol.
+It will say WiFi 6 (802.11ax) if connected to a WiFi 6 network.

 That should do it!

-This post showed you how to find out if your Windows 11 PC supports Wi-Fi 6.
-If you find any error above or have something to share, please use the comment form below.
+This post showed you how to determine if your Windows 11 PC supports WiFi 6.
+Please use the comment form below if you find any errors above or have something to share.